 ※The Su-hua Highway is narrow and has high traffic flow.
 Please practice extra caution and wear reflective gear or bring a flashlight when walking on it.

-Arriving by car or scooter is the recommended form of transportation.
+Arriving by car or scooter or taxi is the recommended form of transportation.

 Driving:The Huide Scenic Trail is located next to the north opening of Huide Tunnel, where there is a parking lot.